Frequently Asked Questions

 - How much beer can you make with your setup?
 What size kettles should I buy?
 What brand?

-- Why did you choose a three kettle setup instead of one or two?
+- Why did you choose a three kettle setup instead of an all-in-one / brew in a bag (BIAB)?

 - Why do all three kettles need to be the same size?
 Couldn't I use a smaller Mash / Lauter Tun or Hot Liquor Tank?